 If the item is in an album, the album is given an opportunity to move its art.
-(This can be disabled by passing with_album=False.)
+(This can be disabled by passing with\album=False.)

-The item is stored to the database if it is in the database, so any dirty fields prior to the move() call will be written as a side effect.
+By default, the item is stored to the database if it is in the database, so any dirty fields prior to the move() call will be written as a side effect.
 You probably want to call save() to commit the DB transaction.
+If store is true however, the item won't be stored, and you'll have to manually store it after invoking this method.